Women in Science Scholarship Fund

 Donations: We can no longer accept card payments by e-mail.
 Please send the donation form (link on the right) to Linacre by post.
 Your financial security is extremely important to us.
 Thank you.

-Alternatively, it is also now possible to make a secure online donation, specifically for the Women in Science Fund, via the University of Oxford online giving site here.
-American donors, however, should give through the Oxford North American Office site here.
+Alternatively, it is also now possible to make a secure online donation, specifically for the Women in Science Fund, via the University of Oxford online giving site here (link is external).
+American donors, however, should give through the Oxford North American Office site here (link is external).
 Select 'Linacre College' from the drop-down box, and put ‘Women in Science Fund' in the 'other areas' box.

 If you have any questions, please contact Ros Connell , Development Officer.